wrist mechanics online course featured image

 Let’s take a closer look at the trail wrist’s role in golf and see how applying this information can help improve your ball striking.

-• The key movement is increasing trail wrist extension in the downswing and maintaining it at impact.
+• The trail wrist should gain extension in the downswing and keep it through impact.

-• At impact, the trail wrist position should ideally be 10 to 15 degrees more extended than at address.
+• At impact, the trail wrist is typically 10–15° more extended than at address.

 If it’s easier for you to see a video of how the trail wrist works in your game, here is a complete guide that will ensure you are on the right track.